 As anyone who has ever built a house understands, a blueprint offers you the best chance of successfully achieving your goals.
 In the business world, a blueprint can be a similarly effective tool.
 A business process blueprint helps you and your colleagues to understand what the journey will look like and offers you an approximation of how long the voyage will take.
-In a book entitled, “The Power of Business Process Improvement,” Susan Page offers ten simple steps to help you create your own business process blueprint.

 - Develop a Process Inventory—The first step is making an inventory of all your processes.
 While it may seem facile to take this step (maybe you think you know all the processes already), the assembly of a visual list helps you to begin thinking about process prioritization.

 - Establish the Foundation—Step two helps you to develop the scope.
 In the same way that you would develop a plan before beginning a home improvement project, a business process blueprint needs boundaries to be established.
 The scope definition document establishes process boundaries (where a process begins and ends) and provides basic information about a given process.

 - Draw the Blueprint—Creating the blueprint involves understanding where the handoffs between departments occur.
 The step has you apply the information from the preceding step by illustrating what department or individual is responsible for what part of the process from beginning to end.